Tool Description Quality¶

 }

 Each description adds tokens on every invocation.
-Three conditions where this matters:
+This matters in three cases:

 - Large MCP servers (50+ tools): verbose descriptions push tool context above 10k tokens.
-Use retrieval-based selection (embedding search to select a subset) over in-context enumeration.
+Use retrieval-based selection (embedding search to pick a subset) instead of in-context enumeration.

-- High-frequency loops: verbose descriptions add cost with diminishing returns after selection stabilizes.
+- High-frequency loops: verbose descriptions add cost with diminishing returns once selection stabilizes.

-- Genuinely similar tools: description quality cannot resolve near-identical tools — consolidate or differentiate at the implementation level.
+- Genuinely similar tools: description quality cannot resolve near-identical tools.
+Consolidate or differentiate them at the implementation level.
 See Consolidate Agent Tools.

 Key Takeaways¶